The Ultimate Guide to Dehydrating Food

 As you can see, there is quite a variation in temperatures, which is why it’s important to make sure you’re grouping foods together appropriately if you’re dehydrating more than one type of ingredient at the same time (like when dehydrating full meals).

-If you need to speed up the dehydration process, just turning up the heat is NOT an option.
+If you need to speed up the dehydration process, just turning up the heat is not the best option, as it increases the risk of case hardening.
 Instead, you can either cut your food into thinner/smaller pieces or load less into your dehydrator.

 Dehydrating ingredients vs dehydrating meals